amcheste/amcheste/README.md

 ### Why I Build

-My CS degree taught me how to architect production systems.
+My Computer Science degree taught me how to architect production systems.
 My Applied Math degree lets me understand what's happening under the hood of AI models.
 My security background means I see the risks others gloss over.
 And my MBA (in progress) is sharpening the finance lens to prove ROI, not just assume it.

-All of that serves one obsession: efficiency.
+All of that serves one obsession: **efficiency**.

 ### What I'm Working On